Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool build-cache-file "levels\test\tutorial\tutorial" classic 0 # classic graphics with update resource disabled tool build-cache-file "levels\test\tutorial\tutorial" remastered
 ```

+* scenario-name - A local tag path to your scenario without the file extension.
+* classic|remastered - Whether or not S3D is disabled.
+There is no way to edit S3D files currently so only use remastered if you know what you're doing:
+	* classic - Disables the S3D graphics engine.
+Users will not be able to toggle to the remastered graphics or sounds.
+	* remastered - Enables the S3D graphics engine.
+Users will be able to toggle to the remastered graphics and sounds.
+* resource-map-usage - How Tool uses resource maps such a bitmaps.map and sounds.map during map packaging.
+	* none - Resource maps will not be used during packaging.
+All assets will be internalized.
+	* read - Use resource maps during packaging.
+Any assets that don't exist will instead be internalized.
+	* read_write - Use resource maps during packaging.
+Any assets that don't exist will instead be added to existing resource maps.
+* log-tag-loads - A true or false arg that writes the tags loading during packaging to the H1AEK root.

 The resulting map file can be found in the editing kit's `maps` directory.
 This verb also generates reports under `reports\<mapname>` including a compilation-specific `debug.txt` and a `tag_dump.txt`.